ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 ### Prerequisites

-We currently support DAPLink devices only, and use pyOCD for debug.
-This means that you will need a correspondingly supported development board with updated DAPLink firmware during the alpha phase.
+We currently support only DAPLink devices and use pyOCD for debug.
+This means that you need a supported development board with updated DAPLink firmware during the alpha phase.

 ### Getting started